Effective generation for foliated surfaces: results and applications: Preliminaries

 We wish to measure singularities of triples $(X, \cal F, \Delta)$ in terms of how $K_{(X, \cal F, \Delta), \epsilon}$ changes under birational transformations.
-This idea was initially considered in \cite{PS16} and the approach here is a natural extension of the ideas there.
+This idea was initially considered in \cite{PS16}, see Remark~\ref{rmk_different_notation} below, and the approach here is a natural extension of the ideas introduced there.